lintax/GTranslate-strings-xml/README.md

 ```
 pathToRes      full path to /path/to/your/project/src/main/res of your project (a folder where all strings-b-* folders are located)
 sourceLang     language considered as being used in input file.
 Defaults to en
-inputXmlFile   path to file containing source strings to be translated
+inputXmlFile   path to file containing source strings to be translated.
+Defaults to input.xml
 ```

 ## Language codes for reference